-A little over a year ago I was faced with the decision to find a traditional 9-5 job or lean into my side hustle and learn how to become a freelance writer full-time.
+A few years ago, I faced the decision to find a traditional 9-5 job or lean into my side hustle and learn how to become a freelance writer full-time.

-I was really, really tempted to look at 9-5 options because of the stability, but in the end, I wanted flexibility.
+While the stability of a 9-to-5 job was temping, I really wanted flexibility.
 That’s the big perk of working as a freelance writer – you can work when you want and where you want.

 1. Find your niche